TheCodeAddiction/ethical-hacking/README.md

 Steal all wifi information (including passwords) on windows PC and sends it to a given email.
 Change the send_mail("","",results) with your email(currently set to work with gmail) + password.

+### download_execute_and_report
+Downloads a file, exetues it and sends the data to your email.
+Currently downloads & executes https://github.com/AlessandroZ/LaZagne/releases from a local webserver.
+You can start your own webserver in linux with service apache2 start.
+Files can be added here: /var/www/html/